House Extension Cost

 Removing Drains

 Adding a new kitchen to your extension will have a big impact on your costs.
-The quality and type of appliances you choose can add an extra £3,000 - £10,000.
+The quality and type of appliances you choose can add an extra £3,000 to £10,000.

 Adding a new bathroom will increase the cost of your extension.
 It will add between £2,000 – £6,000 to your final price.

 Adding a toilet with a single basin is a cheap way to increase the number of bathrooms in your home.
-The average cost for a basic bathroom is £100 - £200.
+The average cost for a basic bathroom is £100 to £200.

-Utility rooms are very hand in a home with many occupants.
-To add one into your extension costs on average £3,500 - £7,000 this includes the costs for the extra plumbing, a sink and the appliances.
+Utility rooms are very handy in a home with many people.
+If this is something you'd like to include in your extension, you'll need to add onto your extension costs an average of between £3,500 to £7,000.
+This includes the costs for the extra plumbing, a sink, and new appliances.

-If you need to apply for planning permission, you need to include £206 to your budget for the application.
+And if you need to apply for planning permission, then you'll need to put aside £206 for the application.

 Architect Fees

 An architect is usually not necessary.
 However, despite there being a cost for one, most homeowners who use an architect find that their final costs are lower.
-This Is because there are fewer changes made during the process.
+This is because fewer changes are made during the process.
 A full set of plans also reduced the opportunities for miscommunication.

 Structural Engineer